Adjuvo/senseglove_ros_ws/docker/DOCKER.md

 ```

 This will start both containers in detached mode.
 Once running, you can open a shell in either container to run ROS tools as needed.

+⚠️ Warning: ROS Processes Can Leak to Host When Using network_mode: host
+When running Docker containers with network_mode: host, any ROS processes (like roscore, rosmaster, or roslaunch) started in the background (e.g. via roscore &) can leak into the host system.
+This happens because the container shares the host's network and may run as root, allowing background processes to survive even after the container exits.
+These processes will appear in the host's ps list and can interfere with future ROS runs.
+To avoid this, do not start roscore in the background inside containers, and always clean up using pkill -f rosmaster from the host if leaks occur.

+docker compose --profile rosbridge_1to2 build

+docker compose --profile host_rosbridge_tgz run --rm host_rosbridge_tgz | tar xvzf -